Rhun ap Maelgwn: Caerhun

-Caerhun (meaning: Fort of Rhun) is the site of the 2nd century minor Roman fort of Canovium, situated along the Roman road between the larger Roman forts of Deva (at modern Chester) and Segontium (near modern Caernarfon).
-It is supposed to have been one of Rhun's strongholds, and while definitive evidence of this is lacking, it is circumstantially supported by archeological research and the antiquity of the name Caerhun.
+Caerhun ('Fort of Rhun') is the site of the 2nd-century minor Roman fort of Canovium, situated along the Roman road between the larger Roman forts of Deva (at modern Chester) and Segontium (near modern Caernarfon).
+It is supposed to have been one of Rhun's strongholds, and while definitive evidence of this is lacking, it is circumstantially supported by archaeological research and the antiquity of the name Caerhun.
 Furthermore, it guards an important crossing of the River Conwy at Tal-y-Cafn which leads to the pass at Bwlch-y-Ddeufaen, an entrance to Eryri (Snowdonia), the defensive heartland of the Kingdom of Gwynedd.
 Its military significance would certainly have been noticed by both defenders and potential aggressors.

 Rhun in literature

-The story of The Dream of Rhonabwy in the 12th century Red Book of Hergest is a prose literary tale where the main character travels to the time of King Arthur in a dream.
+The story of The Dream of Rhonabwy in the 12th-century Red Book of Hergest is a prose literary tale in which the main character travels to the time of King Arthur in a dream.
 There he sees the famous men from many historical eras.
-In a passage where 24 knights arrive to seek a truce with the famous Arthur, Arthur considers the request by assembling his counselors where "a tall, auburn, curly-headed man" was standing.
+In a passage where 24 knights arrive to seek a truce with the famous Arthur, Arthur considers the request by assembling his counsellors where "a tall, auburn, curly-headed man" was standing.
 Rhonabwy asks who he is, and is told that he is Rhun ap Maelgwn Gwynedd, a man who may join in counsel with anyone because there was none in Britain better skilled in counsel than he.

-Marwnad Rhun (Elegy of Rhun), once believed to be the work of Taliesin but no longer accepted as such, laments Rhun's death in battle during that War with the North.
+Marwnad Rhun, once believed to be the work of Taliesin but no longer accepted as such, laments Rhun's death in battle during that War with the North.

 Rhun appears in two of the medieval Welsh Triads, as one of the "Fair Princes of the Isle of Britain", and as one of the "Golden-banded Ones of the Isle of Britain".